-Information on Sexually Transmitted Infections and HIV/AIDS is taught to youths through curriculum and co-curriculum programmes in schools.
+Information on Sexually Transmitted Infections (STIs) and HIV/AIDS is taught to youths through curriculum and co-curriculum programmes in schools.
 In the curriculum, students learn about STIs and HIV/AIDS through lower-secondary (13-14 years old) Science as well as upper-secondary (15-16 years old) Biology lessons.

-Leveraging on a multi-agency approach, the Ministry of Education, Ministry of Health and Health Promotion Board collaborated to conceptualise and implement a co-curriculum programme.
-The Empowered Teens (eTeens) programme is a staple sexuality education programme targeting students aged 15 to 17 years.
-Eteens aims to teach students about the different sexually transmitted infections (STIs), consequences of STIs/HIV, protection against STIs/HIV/AIDS from a health perspective, and life skills such as the ability to be assertive and make sound decisions in order to say "no" to casual sex.
-Apart from developing programmes for mainstream students, HPB has successfully conceptualised and implemented a programme for vulnerable youths.
+Leveraging on a multi-agency approach, the Ministry of Education, Ministry of Health and Health Promotion Board developed and implemented a co-curriculum programme titled "Empowered Teens" (eTeens). eTeens is a staple sexuality education programme targeting students aged 15 to 17 years.
+Students learn about the different STIs including HIV, the consequences of infection, and the effective modes of protection from a health perspective.
+Life skills, such as the ability to be assertive and make sound decisions in order to say "no" to casual sex, are also taught.
+Apart from developing programmes for mainstream students, HPB has also developed and implemented a programme for vulnerable youths.